Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

   to control in which layer(s) it lays.
 - In the *3D View* window, use the menu (:menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer`) or press :kbd:`M` to show the usual pop-up layers dialog.
-  Note that this way, *you assign the same layers to all selected bones*.
+  Note that this way, you assign the same layers to all selected bones.

 .. _armature-bone_hide: